Assessment is a collaborative process. It is defined as an open process that encompasses the following principles:

 - Assessment, Research & Planning

-The Committee reports directly to the College President.
+The Committee, established in 2006, reports directly to the College President.

-- Maintain, assess functionality, and keep current the QTA website and the Penn College Plan and Process.
+- Maintaining and assessing functionality of the QTA website and the Penn College Plan and Process

 The chart above is a graphical representation of Penn College's institutional assessment process.
 As depicted, the process involves several levels of data gathering and analysis, as well as response and planning activities.